MARTIMM/Semi-xml/README.md

   $|body [
     $|h1 [ Introduction ]
     $|p class=green [ Piece of text.
 See $*|a href=google.com [google].]
+    <p>The date of today is $!SxmlCore.date </p>
   ]
 ]
 ```
-(9 lines, 29 words, 170 characters.
 Less characters typed and still indenting.
-Note that characters like ']' is counted as a word!).
 Besides this, the xml generated from the sxml file is smaller than above because it removes as much white space as necessary.
+Also note the date in the html example is hand-crafted while in the sxml example the current date is generated on each run.

+**NOTE** I am still rethinking the use of $, |, !, \*, etc. characters to initiate an element and how to simplify those.
+Something like $html, $modkey.method etc. Also the start of a body with [! ... !] or [= ... ] could be easier when elements could be labeled as non-nesting, space-preserving, block or inline.
+When this becomes possible, the example would become even smaller.

 ### Advantages of using this language